sickozell/SickoCV/README.md

 ## bToggler+
 ### 8 buffered toggle switch router, plus warnings to use with led midi controllers
 #### - Description:
-'bToggler+' it's almost the same of previous one, but it has a further functionality (WRN outs) to be used with programmable led midi controllers to have a visual feedback on controller.
+'bToggler+' is almost the same of previous one, but it has a further feature (WRN outs) to be used with programmable led midi controllers to have a visual feedback on controller.

+Some midi controllers can light up or turn off their button leds by receiving the same commands they send.
+Taking advantage of this functionality, connect the WRN outs to a "GATE>MIDI" module connected to the same controller of the ARM inputs.
+So when pressing buttons on controller, 'bToggler+' will actually play/stop the sequencers or audio, and simultaneously give a visual feedback on the controller.
 #### - Detailed instructions:
 The same of the previous one, plus:

 When armed or unarmed, the WRN (warning) output will provide a sequence of pulses until next clock pulse is detected.
-Then it will act as the OUT output (routing) if the FADE knob is set to 0ms, else it will act as the GATE output (high gate).
+Then it will act as the OUT output (the routed signal) if the FADE knob is set to 0ms, else it will act as the GATE output (high gate).
+This is because if 'bToggler+' is receiving signals from sequencers, the FADE knob will be set to 0 and the led will light up the same as sequencers trigs.
+Otherwise, if fade knob is set different from 0, it is supposed that an audio signal is routed, so you'll see a fixed led light.

 WA and WR knobs set the attack (arm) and release (unarm) pulserate up to 200 ms of the warning pulses.

 If set to 0ms, WRN will output a low gate during warning time and if set to to max (200ms) it will output a high gate.
 As to say: if WA is set to 0 and WR is set to max(200), WRN output will act like the GATE output.
 Otherwise if WA is set to max(200) and WR is set to 0, WRN output will act as simple toggle switch with no buffer feature.

-As mentioned before, WRN outputs are meant to be used connected to a led programmable midi controller.
-The idea is to connect a "MIDI>GATE" module to ARM inputs and WRN outputs to a "GATE>MIDI" module.
-With a configuration like this, you can press buttons on the midi controller and start/stop beat-synced sequencers or audio, having a visual led feedback on the controller.

 NOTE: input triggers are considered high when greater than 0v.